Catch Me If You Can

 But avoiding 'not right in the head' types online is next to impossible.
 Creeps gravitate towards message boards and dating sites like moths to flames.
 I have an internet stalker as you know: Pet Troll.
 He is at it again, out on the forums, in full force.
 He started harassing me on Solo, in the chat room under the name Morrithey back in 2004.
 During my hiatus, he harassed numerous other posters and was banned.
 But he continues to re-register names.
 Then gets banned again, and again.
 And posts anonymously when he cannot post under a registered name.
 I am sure most of you are familiar with this psychopath.
 He even harasses offsite.
 I have received emails from him telling me he is going to send my Solo posts to my employer.
 Sick stuff.
 He seems to know where I work, where my son works, and the addresses I have lived at in the last ten years.
 He has also attempted to hack into my Gmail account and written a libelous book review on Amazon.com which he just removed a day ago—probably because he knows it is traceable to his real account.

 Internet harassment is real folks.
 It is not just something that happens in films and novels.
 I have had firsthand experience.
 When I started posting again, the harassment started back up.
 It flourishes here because anonymous posting and freedom of speech are two maxims which are fully embraced.
-I respect that in many ways.
+I respect this in many ways.
 I really do.
 It is actually part of the appeal of Solo.
 I benefit from these freedoms myself.
 And definitely utilize the freedom of speech clause to my advantage.
 But when freedom of speech and anonymous posting are taken to their extremes, we may see something more sinister manifest: systematic stalking.
 Perhaps rare—but possible on this type of forum.
 Solo is an enabler of this type of behavior, in other words.
 Please don't think I am knocking David and/or his baby.
 I'm not.
 I think he has one of the best sites on the Net.
 Unfortunately, it just happens to have some sick posters.
 He doesn't hand pick the cast of characters.
 There is no casting agent.
 Anyone and everyone is allowed on stage.
 The only thing that changes is the audience and the actors.
 The story pretty much remains the same, month after month, year after year.
 When one person leaves, another enters to fill their shoes.
 If a troll leaves (Wait, do they ever leave?), another will arrive to take his place.

 I also believe Pet Troll is currently posting under a registered name.
 I think—just a hunch—that he has carefully crafted a false identity.